 Students pursuing the M.A. concentration in public history must satisfactorily complete 36 semester hours of approved credits.
 A minimum of 24 semester hours in history courses must be completed to meet the normal requirements for the traditional M.A. degree described above.
-A secondary field is not required.

 The remaining 12 semester hours required for this concentration normally must be distributed as follows.